curioswitch/sqltools-cloudsql-pg/README.md

 This is a lightweight fork of the [PostgreSQL driver from SQLTools][1] to integrate with Google Cloud SQL using [cloud-sql-nodejs-connector][2].
-Connect to youur Cloud SQL PostgreSQL database without using a proxy.
+Connect to your Cloud SQL PostgreSQL database without using a proxy.

 ## Features